dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Volume Snapshot Feature

-The CSI PowerFlex driver version 2.0 and higher supports v1 snapshots.
+The CSI PowerFlex driver versions 2.0 and higher support v1 snapshots.

 In order to use Volume Snapshots, ensure the following components are deployed to your cluster:
 - Kubernetes Volume Snapshot CRDs